 In second grade, science instruction will continue to develop students' understanding of scientific facts, concepts, and methods through hands-on learning and the use of informational text.
 Students will learn to appreciate and understand science, how it contributes to their lives and society, and how it impacts decisions made regarding the environment.
 Students will participate in a variety of activities to deepen their understanding of the following scientific core ideas:

 Structure and Properties of Matter

-- States of matter - Classification of matter based on its observable properties - Construction and deconstruction of larger objects
+- Exploring the states of matter - Classifying matter based on its observable properties - Constructing and deconstructing larger objects

 Earth Systems: Processes that Shape the Earth